tylerdq/pdfca/README.md

 - For more information, explore the [Apache Arrow](https://arrow.apache.org/) documentation.

 ## Citation
-The following citation may be used for referencing this program:
+The following citation may be used when referencing this program:

 Quiring, T. (2018, 2019). *[pdfca](https://github.com/tylerdq/pdfca) (PDF Corpus/Content Analysis)* [command-line application].
 DOI: [10.5281/zenodo.1972950](https://doi.org/10.5281/zenodo.1972950)